OUR FOCUS

 When Did Land Banking Develop?

-Land banking developed in the early 1920s and 1930s as a way of making low-priced land available for housing and ensuring orderly development.
+Land banking developed in the U.S. in the early 1920s and 1930s as a way of making low-priced land available for housing and ensuring orderly development.
 Following the period of deindustrialization in the U.S., there was a wave of suburbanization.
 This left many American cities with increasingly large numbers of vacant, blighted property.
 These abandoned properties caused many problems for local communities, including fire and safety hazards, and so municipalities turned to banking as a way to acquire vacant land and put it back to productive use.

 What Can a Land Bank Do?